woodjme/autoscaling-ec2-gitlab-runners-fargate/readme.md

 ## Resource Created

-* IAM User - Needed as Fargate doesn't support Instance Profiles
+* IAM User - Used to connect to S3
+* IAM Roles for ECS
 * S3 Bucket for runner cache
 * ECS Cluster, Service & Task Definition
 * CloudWatch Logs Groups that streams to logs for the spawner